dodyg/practical-aspnetcore/projects/blazor/README.md

 # Blazor (18)

-Make sure you installed the latest [.NET Core 3.1.3 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+Make sure you installed the latest [.NET Core 3.1.4 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).

-All these samples runs on Blazor WebAssembly 3.2.0 Release Candidate.
+All these samples runs on Blazor WebAssembly 3.2.0.

 You will find samples for Blazor, a .NET application framework for Web Assembly here.
 To run the sample, simply type `dotnet watch run` at the folder of each project.
 Make sure you pay attention which port Kestrel is running on.